bloominstituteoftechnology/Sprint-Challenge-Single-Page-Apps/README.md

 _Add a Router to this application using [React Router](https://reacttraining.com/react-router/web/guides/quick-start)._

-- [ ]  Hook up the Welcome page(Home page) and a Characters page with React Router.
+- [x]  Hook up the Welcome page(Home page) and a Characters page with React Router.
 - [x]  Use a styling or component library for part of or all of your application.
-(Pick at least 1 of: [s](https://react-bootstrap.github.io/)tyled-components or Reactstrap).
+(Pick at least 1 of: - [x](https://react-bootstrap.github.io/)tyled-components or Reactstrap).

 _Add 'Search by Name' feature._